XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models: Introduction

-In this demonstration paper, we present \textbf{XISM}, an exploratory and interactive tool designed to \textbf{generate, visualize, modify, and evaluate} SMMs based on user-uploaded datasets.
-The system first produces several candidate graphs from a fully connected network, guided by topological preferences, and presents them along with evaluation metrics.
-Subgraphs corresponding to selected forms can be highlighted for closer inspection.
-Building on our previous tree-based algorithm~\cite{liu2025top}, XISM introduces a “merge” function to add necessary edges, ensuring all forms satisfy the connectivity hypothesis (i.e., 100\% recall).
+In this demonstration paper, we introduce \textbf{XISM}, an exploratory and interactive tool designed to \textbf{generate, visualize, edit, and evaluate} SMMs from user-uploaded datasets.
+The system begins by producing multiple candidate graphs derived from a fully connected network, guided by topological preferences, and presents them together with quantitative evaluation metrics.
+Users may highlight subgraphs associated with selected forms for detailed inspection and comparison.
+Building on our previous tree-based algorithm~\cite{liu2025top}, XISM further incorporates an efficient ``merge'' operation that adds necessary edges to ensure that all forms satisfy the connectivity hypothesis (i.e., achieving 100\% coverage).

-After this initial construction, users can edit the graph to better reflect linguistic knowledge.
-Evaluation metrics are updated in real time to guide refinement, and the final graph can be saved as the optimal version.
-We evaluate XISM through offline experiments with typological datasets and online user studies.
-Results show that our human-in-the-loop approach is both efficient for model construction and effective for linguistically informed analysis.
+After this initial construction, users may \textbf{edit} the graph to better align with linguistic knowledge and theoretical expectations.
+Evaluation metrics are updated in real time to support informed refinement, and the finalized graph can be exported as the optimal solution.
+We assess the effectiveness of XISM through offline experiments on typological datasets as well as online user studies.
+The results demonstrate that our human-in-the-loop framework is both efficient for model construction and effective for linguistically informed analysis.